kadavilrahul/gnerate_html_from_csv/README.md

-# Silk Road e-Mart Product Generator
+# HTML Product Generator

-This project generates static HTML product pages, sitemap, and product XML from CSV data for the Silk Road e-Mart website.
+This project generates static HTML product pages, sitemap, and product XML from CSV data for a website.

 ## Prerequisites